-Always in the mood for an icy treat in the summer like my family are?
+Always in the mood for an icy frozen treat in the summer like my family are?
 Perhaps you may like to see my peaches and cream popsicles and cherry coconut popsicles too.

 And for a super easy recipe, my apple juice popsicles require minimal ingredients but are so delicious!